oxsecurity/megalinter/docs/descriptors/python_pylint.md

   --signature-mutators <decorator names>
                         List of decorators that change the signature of a decorated function. (default: [])

+Imports:
+  BaseChecker for import statements.

+  --deprecated-modules <modules>
+                        Deprecated modules which should not be used, separated by a comma. (default: ()) --preferred-modules <module:preferred-module>
+                        Couples of modules and preferred modules, separated by a comma. (default: ()) --import-graph <file.gv>
+                        Output a graph (.gv or any supported image format) of all (i.e. internal and external) dependencies to the given file (report RP0402 must not be disabled).
+                        (default: )
+  --ext-import-graph <file.gv>
+                        Output a graph (.gv or any supported image format) of external dependencies to the given file (report RP0402 must not be disabled). (default: ) --int-import-graph <file.gv>
+                        Output a graph (.gv or any supported image format) of internal dependencies to the given file (report RP0402 must not be disabled). (default: ) --known-standard-library <modules>
+                        Force import order to recognize a module as part of the standard compatibility libraries. (default: ()) --known-third-party <modules>
+                        Force import order to recognize a module as part of a third party library. (default: ('enchant',)) --allow-any-import-level <modules>
+                        List of modules that can be imported at any level, not just the top level one. (default: ()) --allow-wildcard-with-all <y or n>
+                        Allow wildcard imports from modules that define __all__. (default: False) --allow-reexport-from-package <y or n>
+                        Allow explicit reexports by alias from a package __init__. (default: False)

 Basic:
   --good-names <names>  Good variable names which should always be accepted,